Test One – Economic Principles & Problems

 → Fallacy of Composition, Fallacy of Single Causation, Post Hoc Fallacy.

 → 2 Fallacies Covered as a Class (#1 Rubin and Infinite Growth & #2 Nash, Self-Interest, and Game Theory).

 → Analytical vs. Normative Statements.

 → The Nash Equilibrium.

 → Greatest Good for the Greatest Number.

-→ It's the Economists, Stupid Handout Questions & Debrief of Core Concepts and BOTTOM LINE LESSON.
+→ It's the Economists, Stupid Handout Questions & Debrief of Core Concepts and BOTTOM LINE LESSONS.

 → Greece Case Study.

-→ Yanis Varoufakis, Austerity, and the Debt Crisis.
+→ Yanis Varoufakis, Austerity, Debt-Inflationary Cycles, and the Twin Peaks Paradox.